Jerry Reichow

 Reichow joined former teammate Norm Van Brocklin, who became the Minnesota Vikings first head coach where he was key to quarterback Fran Tarkenton’s success in 1961.
 Reichow played wide receiver and proved to be the rookie’s favorite target, catching 50 passes for 859 yards and 11 touchdowns.
-(Reichow’s 11 TD receptions stood 34 years as a single-season team record until broken by Cris Carter in 1995.)
+(Reichow’s 11 touchdown receptions stood 34 years as a single-season team record until broken by Cris Carter in 1995.)

 No. 89 followed his Pro Bowl season with 39 receptions before moving to tight end his final years in purple.
-Known as “Old Reliable” and considered one of the team's toughest players, Reichow caught a combined 55 passes from his new position in 1963–64.
+Reichow caught a combined 55 passes from his new position in 1963–64.

 At the age of 31, and with the team stockpiling young receivers, Reichow's playing career ended when Van Brocklin cut him during the 1965 training camp and gave him a job scouting for the club.

-Reichow's opinions and keen eye for talent have helped shape the Vikings for the majority of their 56 years.
+Reichow played a role in the Vikings’ personnel decisions over several decades.
 The former wide receiver and tight end has served in a variety of personnel roles during his five decades with the franchise.
-From scout to Director of Player Personnel to Director of Football Operations to Assistant General Manager for National Scouting to his current consultant role, which he assumed a few years ago, Reichow is one of the longest-serving employees in the NFL.
-His longevity and success in the fickle “Not For Long” league is all the more impressive considering his background when entering the personnel department in 1965.
+From scout to Director of Player Personnel to Director of Football Operations to Assistant General Manager for National Scouting to his current consultant role, which he assumed a few years ago, Reichow is one of the longest-serving employees in the NFL, entering the personnel department in 1965.
 Jerry Reichow currently resides in Santa Fe, New Mexico, with his wife Carolyn Reichow.